mwestera/qsep/README.md

 pip install git+https://github.com/mwestera/qsep
 ```

+This will make available two commands:

+- `qsep` tasks an LLM with splitting a composite question into self-contained subquestions.
+- `qspan` tasks an LLM with finding the span (start, end) in the original composite question, from which a sub-question derives.

+Typically, you'd want to call `qsep` with `--validate`, which automatically invokes `qspan` as a second step.

 ## Usage ##

-Given a text file `questions.txt` containing questions to break down, one per line:
+Given a text file `questions.txt` containing composite questions to break down, one per line:

 ```text
 Hoe werkt dat en waarom?